API Development with nfltr + Postman

 Workflow: OAuth Callback Testing

 OAuth flows redirect to a callback URL.
-During development, that callback needs to reach your local server:
+During development, that callback needs to reach your local server.
+Use a share URL for the callback — it's publicly accessible, so the OAuth redirect works reliably without any authentication requirements:

-Configure your OAuth provider (Google, GitHub, Auth0) with:
+Configure your OAuth provider (Google, GitHub, Auth0) with the share URL:

 - Postman →